graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 * `-o`, `--cors`
   enable generous CORS settings; disabled by default, if possible use a proxy instead
 * `-l`, `--body-size-limit <string>`
-  set the maximum size of JSON bodies that can be parsed (default 100kB) The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
+  set the maximum size of the HTTP request body that can be parsed (default 100kB).
+The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
 * `--timeout <number>`
   set the timeout value in milliseconds for sockets
 * `--cluster-workers <count>`